Sponsored Programs Guidelines & Procedures

 After the first meeting takes place regarding a potential funding opportunity, a Preliminary Clearance Form is completed and sent to the department Chair and Dean indicating personnel involved, release time, space required and a cost estimate.
 Once the Chair and Dean have signed off (electronically), work can begin.
 This ensures the concept has administrative approval at the college level.

-Once the preliminary clearance has been obtained, all proposal concepts are presented for approval by the Proposal Clearing Council (PCC), which meets monthly, and is composed of the President, Vice President for Academic Affairs, Vice President for University Advancement, Director of Development, Vice President for Fiscal Affairs, and Assistant Vice President for Research and Assistant Director of Sponsored Projects.
+Once the preliminary clearance has been obtained, all proposal concepts are presented for approval by the Proposal Clearing Council (PCC), which meets monthly, and is composed of the President, Provost, Vice President for University Advancement, Director of Development, Vice President for Fiscal Affairs, and Assistant to the Provost for Research and Sponsored Programs.

 The purpose of the PCC is to ensure at the outset that all proposals fit within the mission and vision of Marywood, and do not conflict with any other projects currently being undertaken.
 If a project, due to deadline constraints, should need approval prior to a scheduled meeting the Office of Research and Sponsored Programs will electronically submit the information gathered at the first meeting for online approval by the PCC.

-Once the project receives a preliminary approval and the proposal is underway, Office of Research and Sponsored Programs or Office of Corporate/Foundation Relations will generate a final electronic clearance form for the project and transmit it to the following persons: Project Director/Principal Investigator, Chair/supervisor, Dean (if appropriate), the Assistant to the Vice President for Technology (if appropriate), Fiscal Affairs Office, the Assistant Vice President for Research (if appropriate), and the appropriate Vice President.
+Once the project receives a preliminary approval and the proposal is underway, Research and Sponsored Programs or Office of Corporate/Foundation Relations will generate a final electronic clearance form for the project and transmit it to the following persons: Project Director/Principal Investigator, Chair/supervisor, Dean (if appropriate), the Assistant to the Vice President for Technology (if appropriate), Fiscal Affairs Office, the Assistant to the Provost for Research and Sponsored Programs (if appropriate), and the appropriate Vice President.
 This additional step ensures that all interested parties are aware of, and in agreement with the project, as well as its finalized budget.

 When preparing a proposal or contemplating a contractual agreement, it is important to ensure compliance with University and sponsor requirements.
 The University's Institutional Review Board (IRB) or Instructional Animal Care and Use Committee (IACUC) must review activities calling for the use of human or animal subjects.
 Approvals must be obtained before the proposal is submitted for some sponsor agencies.
 Please read the guidelines carefully.
 In all cases, the University will not accept any contract agreement or award without IRB or IACUC approval where required.